nxcxlxs/bibliometrics/R/README.md

 # **HOW TO USE**

 First of all, ensure you have R and the necessary packages installed.
-You can install the required packages using the following commands:
+You can install the required packages downloading the text file provided and executing the following commands:

 ```r
 requirements <- readLines("requirements.txt")